medvoice-research/MedVoice-Core/README.md

 # MedVoice Core System

 MedVoice is an AI-powered healthcare documentation system that automatically generates clinical documentation from doctor-patient conversations.
+**This project will be archived until I have done research local OpenAI-compatible LMStudio integration**

 ## Project Demo